brunofarache/liferay-ios-sdk-sample/README.md

 This project uses CocoaPods to fetch dependencies and the Liferay iOS SDK itself.
-If you don't want to use CocoaPods, you can just download the [iOS SDK source code](https://github.com/liferay/liferay-mobile-sdk/releases), unzip and add all files to your XCode project.
+If you don't want to use CocoaPods, you can just download the [iOS SDK source code](https://github.com/liferay/liferay-mobile-sdk/releases), unzip and add all files to your Xcode project.

 In order to build with CocoaPods, you have to: